alumet-dev/alumet/plugin-kwollect-input/README.md

 ## Requirements

 - Have an account on Grid'5000.
+- Wants to collects kwollect data (and/or other data gave by alumet) on a node or a cluster.

 ## Metrics

-Here are the metrics collected by the plugin source (if we only take power consumption).
+Here is an example of the metrics collected by the plugin source (if we only take power consumption):

 |Timestamp|Device-id|Metric-id|Value|Labels|
 |----|----|----|-----------|----------|
 |`2025-06-20T14:15:20.005984+02:00`|taurus-7|wattmetre_power_watt|131.7|{"_device_orig":["wattmetre1-port6"]}||

+Here is an example of the metrics return by alumet with the csv plugin:

+...

 ## Attributes